argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 The first thing we see is that God judges the nations.
 Though the focus is on Israel in this book, the first chapters of Amos are prophesies against the surrounding nations.
 You can see in __1:3__ attention is on Damascus, in __1:6__ Gaza, __1:9__ Tyre, __1:11__ Edom, __1:13__ Ammon, and __2:1__ Moab.
 Those are some of the gentile nations of Amos’ day.

 Note what God judges them for.
-He judged Damascus “because they have Gilead with threshing sledges of iron.”
+He judged Damascus “because they have threshed Gilead with threshing sledges of iron.”
 That is, because she pillaged and robbed and left Gilead barren.
 God judges Gaza because “they carried into exile a whole people to deliver them up to Edom.”
 God judged Edom because “he pursued his brother with the sword and cast off all pity.”
 He judged Ammon because “they have ripped open pregnant women in Gilead, that they might enlarge their border.”
 These are sins of cruelty, oppression, slavery, and murder.
 They are big and obvious, war crimes on a grand scale.
 Even though the gentile nations had not received God’s revealed law or been given tablets with the Ten Commandments, they could not plead ignorance of his moral law.
 The gentile nations cannot escape the judgment of God.

 God’s judgment of the gentile nations demonstrates his universal kingship.
 God made Israel to be his special people, but God is the rightful sovereign over all people and all nations under heaven.
 We see here in his judgment of the nations that he will hold them all to account and make his universal sovereignty known.
 Whether or not you have heard the gospel you are accountable for your actions and you will answer to God one day for your sins.